echohack/pan/README.md

 Pan is a Chef cookbook generator using [chef-gen-flavors](https://rubygems.org/gems/chef-gen-flavors).
 You can use it out of the box as an opinionated way of creating new cookbooks, or modify it to meet your organization needs.

+Features:
+- Don't create boilerplate files for cookbooks ever again!
+Let the cookbook generator do it for you.
+- Drive organizational policy by setting standards and good defaults for what a cookbook should look like!
+- Review existing cookbooks during code reviews or during your cookbook build.
+- Automatically generate examples for developers brand new to Chef.

 ## Install

 - To get started, you'll need to install chef-gen-flavors, a gem that allows you to have multiple types of generators.